ThirtySomething/Weatherstation/Client/Readme.md

   - Tinkerforge LCD display as part of the weather station
   - MQTT - publish the data to somewhere else

+__To abort the endless loop of picking measurement values just hit escape.__

 ### Implementation details

 - The Tinkerforge library is pulled as [NuGet Package][NGTinkerForge].